gq38071112/Hexrotor_Simulator/README.txt

 folder in the drone package, add gazebo and plugin tags in urdf file and then open the terminal in ROS workspace and run:
 $catkin_make                             (package complied£©
 $.~/catkin_ws/devel/setup.bash           (attached to the environment)
-$roslaunch drone gazebo.launch         £¨start all the useful nodes at the same time) Sometimes Gazebo will crash.
+$roslaunch flypulator_simulation_launch gazebo.launch         £¨start all the useful nodes at the same time) Sometimes Gazebo will crash.
 Just repeat the third command and try again, then it would work.

 7.By joystick configuration, first connect a Linux supported joystick to computer,then open the terminal and type in: